-Woohoo, we are so excited for you!
+Woohoo, we’re so excited for you!
 You actually reached the closing days of the pre-launch process for your subscription business.
 That’s beyond amazing.

-Keep up the good vibes you’ve spread onto that eager audience of yours – prepare the mood for the actual launching!
+Keep up the good vibes you’ve spread to that eager audience of yours and prepare the mood for actually launching!